-Have ready a set of Tens and Units place value cards for each pair.
+Have ready a set of Tens and Units place value cards and a Hundred square for each pair.

 Group task

 Give each group a large selection of counters.

 Ask them to put them in groups of Ten and say the number as Tens and Units, eg: 5 Tens and 3 Units.